jess-sol/restic-k8s/readme.md

 CRDS
 ---

-**BackupSchedule** - Defines what will get backed up (via a list of selectors), when (via a crontab scheduling syntax), and where to (via a secret describing the destination Restic repo).
-Also may configure common cleanup tasks for the Restic repository, such as pruning and checking.
+**BackupSchedule** - Defines what will get backed up (via a list of field and label selectors), when (via an interval scheduling syntax), and where to (via a secret reference describing the destination Restic repo).
+Also may configure common cleanup tasks for the Restic repository, such as pruning and checking (Not implemented yet).

+**BackupSet** - Defines a set of *BackupJobs* which are grouped together in a single run of a *BackupSchedule*.
+Currently it's not possible to create a *BackupSet* manually.

 **BackupJob** - Defines a specific workload or PVC to be backed up.
 Normally created by a *BackupSchedule*, but may also be created manually to create a